zkrlq/FentanylClient/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This session is dedicated to step-by-step instructions on how to use Hydra Menu.
+This session is dedicated to step-by-step instructions on how to use the panel.

 ### Prerequisites